abmushi/iota-docs/qiita/docs/MAM-en.md

 ![mam_merkle_1-2.png](https://qiita-image-store.s3.amazonaws.com/0/187795/06ea21b7-6427-90b4-1c82-4a64c53a0df1.png)

-　Leaf of the merkle tree, A",B",C",D" are hash(address).
+　Leaf of the merkle tree, A",B",C",D" are `=hash(address)`.
 From leaf to root, hash of children nodes are merged into their parent node.
 Obviously, you cannot generate children nodes from parent.

 ### Siblings
 　Let's say, leaf `A'` is given, to obtain root, you need to have all other leaves `B'C'D'`.
 But, if you cannot access to those, how do you get root? **Siblings** are the complimentary hashes that are necessary to generate `root` with given leaf.
 Look at the figure below.